AjaySingh3397/Tour-website/tour-website/README.md

-This is a tour website built using HTML5 ,CSS and javascript.
+ Tour website built using HTML ,CSS and javascript.